 Optical Properties

-Serandite exhibits a biaxial optical character with a positive sign, contributing to its distinctive visual properties.
+Serandite exhibits a positive biaxial optical character, contributing to its distinctive visual properties.
 The refractive indices for Serandite are nα = 1.668, nβ = 1.671, and nγ = 1.703, which determine how light interacts with the mineral.
 These optical properties make Serandite attractive for collectors and those interested in its metaphysical properties.

 The birefringence of Serandite is measured at 0.035, with a 2v angle of approximately 39 degrees, indicating how the mineral splits light into two distinct paths.
-Additionally, Serandite has moderate dispersion, with relative dispersion values indicated as r < v, enhancing its visual appeal under various lighting conditions.
+Additionally, Serandite exhibits moderate dispersion, with relative dispersion values of r < v, enhancing its visual appeal under various lighting conditions.

 Combined with its colour and lustre, these optical characteristics make Serandite a visually captivating mineral.
-Its ability to interact with light and its physical transparency add to its allure and make it a prized addition to any collection.
+Its ability to interact with light and its physical transparency enhance its allure, making it a prized addition to any collection.

 Geological Occurrence

-Serandite forms in various geological environments, including nepheline syenite, sodalite xenoliths, pegmatites, contact metamorphic rocks, and phonolite vugs.
+Serandite forms in various geological environments, including nepheline syenite rocks, sodalite xenoliths, pegmatites, contact metamorphic rocks, and phonolite vugs.
 These diverse settings illustrate the unique conditions under which Serandite can crystallize.
 Sodalite xenoliths, in particular, are significant hosts for Serandite due to their unique geological conditions.

-The hyperalkaline composition of pegmatites where Serandite is found further highlights its geological diversity.
+The hyperalkaline composition of pegmatites in which Serandite is found further highlights their geological diversity.
 Additionally, Serandite can occur in environments associated with volcanogenic manganese deposits, showcasing its versatility in forming under different geological processes.

 The Smithsonian Institution in Washington, D.C., plays a significant role in conserving Serandite specimens.